DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 this openly impinges on one of the Internet’s most fundamental values, not only infringing on the freedom of expression but also on the freedom to do business.
-These types of practices also create a different Internet experiences according to which service we use.
+These types of practices also create a different Internet experience according to which service we use.

 Finally, because the Internet has extended into a large number of contemporary social practices, its efficiency turns into an additional